clarin-eric/fcs-endpoint-archetype/README.md

 ```

 The values for `artifactIdCamelCase` and `package` are used internally and should be kept as is.
 The Parameter `classnamePrefix` will be used as prefix for the generated class names: `classnameEndpointSearchEngine`, `classnameSRUSearchResultSet` and `classnameConstants`.

+We use `-Pclarin` to select our `clarin` profile where the archetype repository is defined (to force select our remote repository instead of `central`).

 Note that depending on the [`<version>` in `pom.xml`](pom.xml) and how you installed the Maven repository you should use `-DarchetypeVersion=1.6.0` or `-DarchetypeVersion=1.6.0-SNAPSHOT`!